WalletConnect/walletconnect-docs/docs/swift/sign/dapp-usage.md

 ```
 to learn more on namespaces, check out our [specs](../../specs/sign/session-namespaces)

-2. Your App should generate a pairing uri and share it with a wallet.
-Uri can be presented as QR code or sent via universal link.
-Wallet after receiving uri begins subscribing for session proposals.
-In order to create pairing and send session proposal you need to call:
+2. Your App should generate a pairing URI and share it with a wallet.
+Uri can be presented as a QR code or sent via a universal link.
+Wallet begins subscribing for session proposals after receiving URI.
+In order to create a pairing and send a session proposal, you need to call the following:

 ```Swift
 let uri = try await Pair.instance.create()